Dear Student

 [Analysis Services Tutorial]

-The query below uses the distance (numeric expression) to return the set two levels up from the Product member Bearing Ball..
+the set two levels up from the Product member Bearing Ball..

 SELECT